-Glucosamine Sulphate is the most common form found in supplements.
-Containing sulphur which helps to build and repair cartilage, it’s produced in one of two ways.
+This is the most common form found in supplements.
+Containing sulfur which helps to build and repair cartilage, it’s produced in one of two ways.

-In contrast, NAG – N-Acetyl-Glucosamine is a chemically created derivative of glucose.
-Combining glucosamine and acetic acid, NAG increases the production of hyaluronan helping to lubricate the joints.
+NAG is a chemically created derivative of glucose.
+Combining glucosamine and acetic acid, NAG increases the production of hyaluronan, helping to lubricate the joints.

-Often Glucosamine supplements also contain complementary ingredients to help support joint health.
+Often Glucosamine supplements contain a combination of complementary ingredients to help support joint health.
 Two of the most common are;

-Chondroitin helps to retain water in the cartilage and comes from the cartilage of cows or sharks.
-And MSM reduces inflammation and pain, improves flexibility and is an organic sulphur compound found in vegetables, fruits and grains and naturally in our dog’s bodies.
+MSM reduces inflammation and pain, improves flexibility, and is an organic sulfur compound found in vegetables, fruits, and grains and naturally in our dog’s bodies.

 Glucosamine in Food

-While Glucosamine supplements are simple to use with a known dosage, food is also a good source of Glucosamine.
+While supplements are simple to use with a known dosage, food is also a good Glucosamine source.

 Choosing a Supplement

 Always choose a supplement that’s appropriate for your dog.
-Human pills often contain ingredients unsuitable for our canine counterparts.
+Human pills often contain ingredients unsuitable for our dogs.